Product Owner Anti-Patterns

 2. Multiple Products Having A Single Product Owner

-When a single Product Owner becomes the decision-maker for more than one product, it leads to a negative impact on the performance of the team as well as the Product Owner’s decision-making.
-This type of anti-pattern tends to arise especially when teams start to scale too quickly, too soon, without obtaining the necessary resources.
+When a single Product Owner becomes the decision-maker for more than one product, it negatively impacts the team's performance and the Product Owner’s decision-making.
+This type of anti-pattern tends to arise especially when teams start to scale too quickly without obtaining the necessary resources.

 Solution: Appoint one Product Owner per product so that he or she can work collaboratively with the Scrum Team & stakeholders.